-Ollie Taylor is a Dorset-based international award-winning landscape and landscape astrophotographer, currently based on the coast of Dorset in the UK (when actually home), with spectacular coastal scenery within walking distance, literally, outside his front door.
+Ollie Taylor is an international award-winning landscape and landscape astrophotographer, currently based on the coast of Dorset in the UK (when actually home).

-It was not always so.
 After spending his early childhood in the countryside on the east coast, Ollie became based in a land-locked city situated in the centre of the UK, up until 2006.
 It was the feeling of a need to escape the city, and return to a more rural environment that led to Ollie acquiring a passion for landscape photography in 2003, whilst also studying Architecture.
-Between 2006-2008 Ollie spent 18 months living in, and travelling around, Greece before relocating to the East Devon coast in 2008.
+Between 2006-2008 Ollie spent 18 months living in, and travelling around Greece with stock photography revenue as his sole income, before returning to the UK and relocating to the East Devon coast in 2008.

-In 2014 Ollie set up the first landscape night sky (nightscape), and landscape astrophotography workshops of their kind in the British Isles, possibly in Europe; he continues to run them very successfully.
+He got hooked on night photography during a month long Iceland trip at the end of 2011, slowly developing his technique, and in 2014 Ollie set up the first, structured landscape night sky (nightscape), and landscape astrophotography workshops of their kind in the British Isles and Europe; he continues to run them very successfully.
 The workshops provide photographers with the opportunity to learn night sky photography techniques whilst located within a traditional rural or coastal landscape photography environment.
-The 1-2-1 and group photography workshops and tours started in Dorset and have gone from strength to strength, and have since been delivered in Scotland, across England, and in Wales, as well as across Europe, as far as Greece, also for an external firm (6×6 Centre for Photography) in Cyprus for 2017; they now take place in different locations across Europe annually see photography workshops here.
+The 1-2-1 and group photography workshops operate in Scotland, across England, and in Wales, as well as across Europe, as far north as Iceland, to as far south as Greece and Cyprus, Ollie also runs astrophotography workshops for external firms such as The Royal Photographic Society, The Royal Horticultural Society and astrophotography workshops in Cyprus for The 6×6 Centre for Photography, see photography workshops here.

 International Garden Photographer of the Year 2015 – Highly commended (nightscape photography imagery)

-Scottish Landscape Photographer of the Year 2015 – Nightscape photography comended in the “Heritage” category.
+Scottish Landscape Photographer of the Year 2015 – Nightscape photography commended in the “Heritage” category.

-Astrophotographer of the Year 2017 – Shortlisted, and featured with the chosen 140 images for the year book, out of 3800 international entries.
+Astrophotographer of the Year 2017 – shortlisted, and featured with the book.

 International Earth & Sky Photo Contest 2017 – Two honorable mentions from TWAN (The World at Night) and two images making it to the final 200 with one also featuring in the video.

-He has also written for, and featured in, numerous magazines, writing specifically about night and landscape astrophotography projects and techniques including a more ‘low key’ editing style of the night sky for magazines to include Advanced Photographer, NPhoto, Practical Photography, Digital Photographer, My Space Magazine, Astrosurf, and Spektrum der Wissenschaft; he ran a featured low light workshop for Nphoto Magazine with one of their readers; and more recently in 2017 working on location with Nphoto in Cornwall to produce a landscape astrophotography workshop and apprentice feature.
+He has also written for, and featured in, numerous magazines, writing specifically about night and landscape astrophotography projects and techniques including a more ‘low key’ editing style of the night sky for magazines to include National Geographic, Teach Yourself Astrophotography (Bookazine), Advanced Photographer, NPhoto, Practical Photography, Digital Photographer, Digital Camera Magazine, My Space Magazine, Astrosurf, and Spektrum der Wissenschaft; he ran a featured low light workshop for Nphoto Magazine with one of their readers; and more recently in 2017 working on location with Nphoto in Cornwall to produce a landscape astrophotography workshop and apprentice feature.
 Ollie has featured in astronomy magazines across Europe; and dealt with tabloids directly as far from the UK as Argentina.

 He was asked by Nite watches to become a brand ambassador for the company due to the quality of his night sky and landscape astrophotography.